javalibrary/netifi-httpgateway/demo/README.md

         }

 ## Prerequisites
-This example requires that you have a running Proteus broker.
+This example requires that you have a running Netifi broker.

-You can pull the latest Proteus Broker from DockerHub using the following command:
+You can pull the latest Netifi Broker from DockerHub using the following command:

-        $ docker pull netifi/proteus
+        $ docker pull netifi/netifi-broker

-Start the Proteus Broker by running the following command:
+Start the Netifi Broker by running the following command:

-        $ docker run -p 8001:8001 -p 7001:7001 -e BROKER_SERVER_OPTS='-Dnetifi.authentication.0.accessKey=3006839580103245170 -Dnetifi.authentication.0.accessToken=SkOlZxqQcTboZE3fni4OVXVC0e0=' netifi/proteus
+        $ docker run -p 8001:8001 -p 7001:7001 -e BROKER_SERVER_OPTS='-Dnetifi.authentication.0.accessKey=3006839580103245170 -Dnetifi.authentication.0.accessToken=SkOlZxqQcTboZE3fni4OVXVC0e0=' netifi/netifi-broker

 ## Running the Demo
 Follow the steps below to run the demo:

-1. Ensure you have a running Proteus Broker by following the instructions under Prerequisites.
+1. Ensure you have a running Netifi Broker by following the instructions under Prerequisites.

 2. Build the Demo project by running the following command: